ONSdigital/ras-secure-message/API.md

 sub conversations are in progress (i.e two internal users replying on a thread ).

 #### Example JSON Response
-Note , V2 messages should have survey_id, collection_case and use either a uuid or "GROUP" for the internal user.
+Note, V2 messages should have survey_id, collection_case and use either a uuid or "GROUP" for the internal user.
 ```json
 {
   "_links": {